 - Find your rhythm:

-Even if you work in a kitchen where the head chef has a fairly strict plan in place for mise en place, there’s no harm in adapting it to the way you work.
-Your mise en place will be wobbly when you first start in a new kitchen, so don’t be disheartened - just keep chopping and changing the way you do things until you find the right rhythm for you.
+Your mise en place is likely to be unstable when you first start in a new kitchen, so don’t be disheartened - keep chopping and changing the way you do things until you find the right rhythm for you.
 Everyone works differently.

 - Don’t leave it to the next person:

-It can be easy to forget that someone will be taking over your station or area after you leave, or the following day.
+It can be easy to forget that someone will be taking over your station or area at the end of your shift or the following day.
 But it’s vital for team harmony and positive working relationships - not to mention, a smoothly run kitchen - that each person chips in to make things as easy as possible for fellow team members.
 Make sure your station is cleaned up and organized, and if you have the time, start on prep for the next person on shift.

 You might also like: